 On your intranet, it should be virtually everywhere – from company news to your organization goals to the recognition site, your metrics ….
 Your brand is on every page.

-Why is it important to ensure your intranet is branded?
+Why is it important to brand your intranet?

 Many intranets have a section devoted to the brand guidelines – sometimes called Brand Central – with information about colors, typography, logos, voice and tone, taglines, etc. That’s important.
 It helps people understand how to use the visual and textual elements correctly, including how to refer to your organization outside the company.

-But your brand is really based on how your employees are living it — providing services, developing products, taking customer calls, handling bills and more.
+But your brand is really based on how your employees are living and experiencing the brand — providing services, developing products, taking customer calls, handling bills and more.
 These behaviors include how they answer phone calls with customers, how they conduct meetings and how they interact online.

 The values are the traits your employees exhibit to protect and live the brand.